anhaidgroup/sparkly/README.md

 Let A be the smaller table (the one with fewer tuples).
 For each tuple b in Table B, Sparkly finds k tuples in Table A that have the highest TF/IDF similarity score with tuple b.
 Let these tuples be a<sub>1</sub>, a<sub>2</sub>, ..., a<sub>k</sub>.
 Then Sparkly returns the tuple pairs (a<sub>1</sub>,b), (a<sub>2</sub>,b), ..., (a<sub>k</sub>,b) as potential matches in its output.
 TF/IDF is a similarity score commonly used in text document retrieval and keyword search on the Web.
 Many TF/IDF variations exist.
 Sparkly uses the well-known BM25 variation.

 Implementation-wise, Sparkly builds an index over the tuples in Table A, then uses this index and a Spark cluster to perform the top-k tuple findings fast.
-Sparly uses Lucene to build indexes and perform top-k search.
+Sparkly uses Lucene to build indexes and perform top-k search.
 See [the paper](https://www.vldb.org/pvldb/vol16/p1507-paulsen.pdf) for details.

 ### Case Studies and Performance Statistics